paradigmshift/mozartreina/_posts/2012-07-13-sldb-or-debugger.md

 One aspect that I never delved into in any detail though was the debugger, after all, I had the mighty `print` statement at my disposal for all my debugging needs didn't I?

 Except that I started to come across certain limitations with this approach, which led me to start tracing going through code manually, trying to find out if the variable was a list or array, was the output a nested list or not, etc. I started thinking that there must be a better way and then I suddenly remembered that there was an in-built debugger that I constantly interacted with (mainly all I did was press `q` to get out of it) and that I had never explored its full potential.
-Granted that documentation on the use of the debugger was scarce (this is the world of `lisp` after all), and so I had to do a lot self-experimentation.
+Granted that documentation on the use of the debugger was scarce (this is the world of Lisp after all), and so I had to do a lot self-experimentation.

 ### Invoking the beast
 SLDB will automatically pop-up whenever you try to compile code that has errors, such as calling functions with missing arguments, syntax issues in the code, etc. It looks like this: